newyorkla99/Pipettes-to-Python/README.md

 Expect to find:
 - 🧬 Jupyter notebooks from bioinformatics tutorials
 - 🔢 Data science exercises in Python and R
+- 💡 Mini Machine Learning Projects
 - 📓 Notes and summaries from what I’m learning
-- 💡 Mini-projects as I level up

 ---